 Tartu, Estonia´s second largest city (population 100,000) located 185 km south of Tallinn, is considered the capital of Southern Estonia.
 Home to the nation´s top university, as well as a number of other institutes, research centres, biotechnology industries and several software companies, Tartu is the Estonia´s main centre of knowledge and study.
 The city´s academic credentials make it a great choice for all types of scientific and medical conferences.
 In 2024, Tartu will hold the title of European Capital Of Culture, bringing it even more international visibility.

-Top reasons to choose Tartu for your next conference, event or incentive
+Top reasons to choose Tartu for your next conference:

 City of Good Thoughts